EndIris/2001-Planets/README.txt

   Ganymede atmo added
   Ganymede height map edited to make some small lakes and rivers Io given HazardousOcean, heats up craft near it

+Known Issues
+ Europa's Atmosphere is not visible from space Europa's ocean turns pink when transitioning to Scaled Solar Power is an issue around Lucifer.
+If anyone knows how to change this please tell me!
+ Temperatures are weird, and vary wildly over 100K.
+Sol is to blame, don't know how to fix.